All GLP-1 medications from licensed 503A pharmacies Browse Products

 Research shows that patients who track non-scale victories are more likely to maintain weight loss long-term than those who focus exclusively on the scale number.
 Here are the specific non-scale victories worth documenting.

-Physical capability milestones: - Walking upstairs without getting winded - Being able to cross your legs comfortably - Tying your shoes without straining - Playing with your kids or grandkids without needing to sit down - Completing a workout you could not do 3 months ago - Sleeping through the night without snoring or sleep apnea events (if applicable)
+Physical capability milestones: - Walking upstairs without getting winded - Being able to cross your legs comfortably - Tying your shoes without straining - Playing with your kids or grandkids without needing to sit down - Completing a workout you couldn't do 3 months ago - Sleeping through the night without snoring or sleep apnea events (if applicable)

 Health marker milestones: - Blood pressure moving from hypertensive to normal range - Fasting glucose dropping from pre-diabetic to normal - Coming off a medication (blood pressure, diabetes, cholesterol) with your doctor's approval - Joint pain decreasing enough to increase activity - A1c dropping below 5.7% for the first time in years